dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7PrefetchRule.rst

     (dcmDuration)"
     "
+    .. _dcmHistorySize:

+    :ref:`Suppress Duplicate History Size <dcmHistorySize>`",integer,"Maximum number of HL7 messages with distinct PID-3 triggering this rule to remember on the history list.

+    (dcmHistorySize)"
+    "
     .. _dcmPrefetchDateTimeField:

     :ref:`Prefetch Date Time Field <dcmPrefetchDateTimeField>`",string,"Delay retrieve of selected Studies to time from referred HL7 TS field in format {SEG}-{Seq#}[.{Comp#}].
 Example: TQ1-7 or SCH-11.4.
 Schedule retrieve of selected Studies immediate if absent.